sveltia/sveltia-cms/README.md

 Sveltia CMS is the only project that doesn’t inherit the complexity, technical debt and miscellaneous bugs of Netlify CMS, which was launched back in 2015.
 We are confident that our decision to rebuild the application from scratch was the right one, as proven by the [hundreds of improvements](#differentiators) we have already made.

 While Sveltia CMS is specifically designed to replace legacy Netlify CMS instances, it also aims to serve as a substitute for the other Netlify CMS successors.
-We hope that, especially with the robust i18n support, our offering will eventually become a leading choice for anyone looking for a free headless CMS.
+We hope that, especially with the robust i18n support, our product will eventually become an attractive choice for anyone looking for a free headless CMS.

 ### Our goals